thw17/BIO598_Tutorial/README.md

   ```
 In a perfect world, we'd know more about our sample and could use these tags more appropriately.
 ID is the name of a read group (containing a unique combination of the following tags).
 SM is the sample name.
 LB is the sequencing library.
 PU is the flowcell barcode.
 PL is the sequencing technology.
 A number of other options exist (see the [@RG section of the SAM/BAM specifications](https://samtools.github.io/hts-specs/SAMv1.pdf) for more information).

-*Note that the fastq files actually contain reads from multiple lanes, etc., as I randomly grabbed them from high-coverage 1000 genomes bam files.
+*Note that the fastq files we're using today actually contain reads from multiple lanes, etc., as I randomly grabbed them from high-coverage 1000 genomes bam files.
 But for simplicity's sake in this tutorial, we'll ignore that.

 ##### Removing Duplicates
 During library preparation for sequencing, amplification steps can lead to PCR duplicates of reads.
 The inclusion of duplicate reads can negatively affect our downstream analyses, so we need to remove them (this is the case with DNA sequencing - there's debate whether or not to do this in RNA-seq).
 Most available tools, such as [Picard](https://broadinstitute.github.io/picard/command-line-overview.html), take a sorted bam file as input and output a sorted bam with duplicates either flagged or removed.
 [Samblaster](https://github.com/GregoryFaust/samblaster), on the other hand, can take streaming output from bwa, which speeds up duplicate removal and allows us to produce one less bam file (saving us space).
 We'll opt for Samblaster here, and incorporate it into our bwa command like so:
   ```
   bwa mem -M -R '@RG\tID:ind1\tSM:ind1\tLB:ind1\tPU:ind1\tPL:Illumina' reference/human_g1k_v37_MT.fasta fastq/ind1_1.fastq.gz fastq/ind1_2.fastq.gz | samblaster -M | samtools fixmate -O bam - bam/ind1.rmdup.bam
   ```
-This will flag, but not remove, duplicates from our bam.
+This will flag, but not remove, duplicates in our bam.

-*Note that the fastq files actually contain reads from multiple lanes, etc., as I randomly grabbed them from high-coverage 1000 genomes bam files.
+*Note, again, that the fastq files we're using today actually contain reads from multiple lanes, etc., as I randomly grabbed them from high-coverage 1000 genomes bam files.
 But for simplicity's sake in this tutorial, we'll ignore that.

 ##### Sorting bam files
 If we weren't piping data directly to Samblaster, and instead using a different tool for duplicate removal, we'd have to sort our bam (in genome coordinate order) first.
 But because we were able to build duplicate removal and adding our read groups into our pipeline, sorting will come last.

 Sorting doesn't require too much explanation.
-The most genomes are huge, so it's inefficient to move across unsorted bam files (we need access to all reads covering a given base for variant calling, for example).  ```samtools sort ``` is widely used, and that's what we'll employ here.
+Most genomic datasets are huge, so it's inefficient to move across unsorted bam files (we need access to all reads covering a given base for variant calling, for example).  ```samtools sort ``` is widely used, and that's what we'll employ here.
 Like our previous tools, it handles streaming input, so we can simply add to our previous command to save space:
   ```
   bwa mem -M -R '@RG\tID:ind1\tSM:ind1\tLB:ind1\tPU:ind1\tPL:Illumina' reference/human_g1k_v37_MT.fasta fastq/ind1_1.fastq.gz fastq/ind1_2.fastq.gz | samblaster -M | samtools fixmate - - | samtools sort -O bam -o bam/ind1.rmdup.sorted.bam -
   ```